New Belgrade: 21st century

 Development of Block 26, between the Palace of Serbia (former SIV 1), and the Belgrade Arena, began in the early 2000s.
 Several modern six-floor buildings were constructed, so as the Serbian Orthodox Church dedicated to the Saint Simeon the Myrrh-streaming, and the clergy house.
 Half of the area remained filled with the auxiliary structures and temporary gravel and cement storage, left from the construction of the Arena.
 Architectural design competition for the entire block was won by Jovan Mitrović and Dejan Miljković in 2006.
-It includes construction of three buildings facing three streets - Mihajlo Pupin Boulevard (65 m tall, 17 floors), Antifašističke Borbe (52 m), and Španskih Boraca (58 m), and a row of four 120 m tall skyscrapers along the fourt side, the Zoran Đinđić Boulevard.
+It includes construction of three buildings facing three streets - Mihajlo Pupin Boulevard (65 m tall, 17 floors), Antifašističke Borbe (52 m), and Španskih Boraca (58 m), and a row of four 120 m tall skyscrapers along the fourth side, the Zoran Đinđić Boulevard.
 This was confirmed in 2016, and revised in 2019 to allow more residential space in the buildings.
 Preparatory works on the construction of the building across the Palace of Serbia began in July 2022.
 Design includes kindergarten, ambulance, while the central part will partially fulfil the original plans for the blocks 24 to 26, as the center of New Belgrade: it will be turned into the wide promenade, with ponds and fountains.

+By the 2020s, construction in New Belgrade was completely influenced by the investors' urbanism, which, caring only about the investors' interests and profits, was turning every available free or green area into buildings.
+Finished in the early 1970s, Block 45 contains 71% of either green areas or empty space with natural ground.
+Block 19a, finished in 1981, has 60%, while Block 70a, from the same decade, has 64%.
+Block 29, completed in 2006, has only 23% of such areas.
+In the cases of the A Block (in Block 67a, 2019), and West 65 (still under construction in 2023), in a period of the full-blown investors' urbanism, green areas are reduced to 14% and 8%, respectively.
+Even if there are remaining, free spaces, the investors arrange decorative lawns, which have no natural (soil, earth) foundations.
+This resulted in elevated temperatures in neighborhood's microclimate and highly reduced absorption of torrential rains, so the streets of New Belgrade are almost regularly flooded with every heavy rain.